lucapette/website/content/writing/building-http-endpoints-with-kafka-streams-interactive-queries.md

 name for me?
 I'm going to need it now".
 And then `store.get(input.query)` gives us the count of the word we're looking for.
-The operator `?:` is called the [elvis operator](https://kotlinlang.org/docs/null-safety.html#elvis-operator) and is Kotlin idomatic way of saying "if X is not null then B otherwise do this".
+The operator `?:` is called the [elvis operator](https://kotlinlang.org/docs/null-safety.html#elvis-operator) and is Kotlin idiomatic way of saying "if X is not null then B otherwise do this".
 We're using it here to return `404` when queried for a word we do not know anything about.